cicero78M/Cicero_V2/docs/premium_subscription.md

       to the authenticated dashboard user when omitted).
     - `client_id` – client identifier for the dashboard session (string, optional, stored for traceability).
-    - `uuid` – dashboard UUID for the user (string, optional, stored for traceability).
+    - `user_id` – optional override when the premium form explicitly submits a linked user identifier; otherwise inferred from the authenticated dashboard user.
     - `premium_tier` – tier label requested by the dashboard user (string, optional, persisted and forwarded to admins).
     - `bank_name` – originating bank for the transfer (string, required).